akuznetsova/spf-2024/bibliography/index.md

 (Optional Paragraph: Questions you had while reading, salient connections to other papers we've talked about)
 ```
+[D'Alessio, Calvet, and Hartman, 2009] (https://iopscience.iop.org/article/10.1086/320655/pdf)
+*Disk Accretion and Grain Growth Mechanics*

+This paper concerns observing objects in the Taurus-Auriga molecular cloud and modeling the infrared excesses seen in their disks.
+The fiducial ISM values alongside photometric models of these stellar systems are not well matched to observations when inspecting SEDs.
+Alternative values and approaches to parameters such as grain composition a_max, rho, and various inclination considerations can account for these observed energy distributions

 [Gullbring et al, 1998]( https://iopscience.iop.org/article/10.1086/305032/pdf)
 *Disk Accretion Rates for T Tauri Stars*